 The exome sequencing process

-Exome sequencing is a technique for sequencing expressed genes in a genome.
-It consists of first selecting only the subset of DNA that encodes proteins (known as exons) and then sequencing that DNA.
-Illumina technology is used in the Genome Center to sequence this DNA.
+Exome sequencing is a technique for sequencing protein-coding genes in a genome.
+It consists of selecting only the subset of DNA that encodes proteins (known as exons) and then sequencing that DNA.
+The Genomic Medicine Center uses Illumina technology and PacBio to sequence this DNA.

-Our laboratory offers exome sequencing on both clinical and research basis.
-The clinical tests are performed on Illumina sequencers and the menu currently consists of Comprehensive Symptom-driven exome panels based upon the patient’s phenotype.
-These are performed on the affected child and both parents or two affected children and at least one parent.
+The Center's laboratory offers exome sequencing on both a clinical and research basis.
+The clinical tests are performed on Illumina sequencers and the menu currently consists of Comprehensive Symptom-driven exome panels based upon a patient’s phenotype.
+The sequencing is performed on the affected child and available family members as appropriate for the family.
 Other tests include Macrocephaly panel, Noonan Syndrome and select panels consisting of 2-5 genes.
 Single gene sequencing is also available.
 PacBio is currently used only for research purposes.

 For more information about clinical WES, or to learn how to request a consultation for a patient, please contact (816) 915-5241.
 Research investigators should send an email to GenomicsResearchCore@cmh.edu.